$28 Million Xarelto Verdict

 - Deep Vein Thrombosis (DVTs) clots in legs;

 - Intracranial Hemorrhages – bleeding in brain.

-If you or a loved one has suffered from bleeding events, blood clots or other side effects while taking Xarelto, you may be eligible for financial compensation.
-Contact us for a free medical legal consultation at firstname.lastname@example.org, 1-800-814-4540 or fill out the “Do I Have a Case” contact form in the side bar.
+If you or a loved one has suffered from strokes, bleeding events, blood clots or other side effects while taking Xarelto, you may be eligible for financial compensation.
+Contact us for a free medical legal consultation at firstname.lastname@example.org, 1-800-814-4540 or fill out the “Do I Have a Case” contact form in the side bar now.